HomeSite Map

 Conclusion

 “Love Me Do,” understandably, was a pivotal point in The Beatles' career, as well as a milestone that affected them collectively and individually.
 George Harrison, for instance, felt his father's wrath when he was awoken by George’s screaming when the song was played late at night on Radio Luxembourg in late 1962.
-Ringo, after being thoroughly disillusioned by the record industry, felt vindicated when the initial pressing of the record in Britain contained the version with him on the drums.
+Ringo, after being quite disillusioned by the record industry, felt vindicated when the initial pressing of the record in Britain contained the version with him on the drums.
 For the song's composers, it had an even greater impact.
 McCartney recalled: "In Hamburg we clicked.
 At The Cavern we clicked.
 But if you want to know when we knew we'd arrived, it was getting in the charts with 'Love Me Do.'
 That was the one.
 It gave us somewhere to go."

 The excitement of having a popular national hit song was a dream come true for the band.
 To be counted among their musical heroes currently on the radio waves, such as The Everly Brothers, Smokey Robinson, and The Shirelles, was an indescribable experience for them.
 Brain Epstein would call them with the precise times that the song would be played on the radio so they could stop what they were doing and listen.
 They would even celebrate every time the song moved up on the British charts.